namkjs/AI/Dr,Kishimoto/README.md

 # Traveling Salesperson Problem Solver

-## Project Overview

-In this team project, consisting of 4-5 members, the goal is to implement search algorithms to calculate optimal solution costs for the Traveling Salesperson Problem (TSP), a well-known NP-hard problem.
-The performance of these algorithms will be compared.

 ## The TSP Problem

 In TSP, given N cities, starting with the first city, a salesperson must visit each city exactly once and finally return to the first city.
 The objective is to travel with the smallest sum of edge costs on the route.